fabinatordeuxcinq/Python-Tips-and-Tricks/README.md

 ```
 python3 myscript.py path/2/folder --batch_size 16 --batch_norm
 ```
-If you want to access, the args arguments for log them :
+If you want to access, the args arguments to log them :

 ```python
 def log_args(args) :